What’s been done so far in Eryri, what is coming up and what will happen as the project progresses.

 In July 2020, we received planning permission subject to the discharge of a number of conditions from both the National Park Authority and Cyngor Gwynedd.
 Both planning committees were unanimous in their approval of the project.

-Tender event held to identify and appoint the main contractor to deliver the project with National Grid.
+We held a tender event to identify and appoint the main contractor to deliver the project with National Grid.